pradyumna-7/Network-Analysis/README.md

 ### d.
 Verify Configuration:
 Open a new Command Prompt window and type java -version to ensure that the Java environment variable is set up correctly.
 You should see information about your installed Java version.

 # You are now ready to use the main software.
-Execute cypher_py.exe to launch the application.
+Execute Detect.py to launch the application.